 What is Server-Side Rendering?

 Server-side rendering for SEO is like having a kitchen where the cake (your website’s HTML) is pre-baked and ready to serve to your guests (the users and search engines).
-In a nutshell, SSR is a technique employed by web applications where the server generates full HTML for a webpage in response to a user request, sending a fully rendered page to the client's browser.
+Instead of asking a browser to build each page with JavaScript, the server sends a complete version of the page from the start, allowing search engines to see and understand your content immediately, with no missing pieces..

 SEO without server-side rendering is like a cake without frosting: it just doesn’t stand out.
 SSR enhances SEO by providing content that's already processed and ready to be indexed, leading to improved performance and user experience.